 Most often, audiences of niche publications are loyal readers.
 These loyal readers eagerly look for news and information about activities and subjects they care about and have a vested interest in.

-Newspaper and Magazine Advertising gives its advertisers an extended shelf life.
+One advantage of Newspaper and Magazine Advertising is that it gives its advertisers an extended shelf life.

 This makes print advertising unique because it offers advertisers an ad that has an extended shelf life.
 Literally!

 Often magazines are kept around for weeks or months at a time.
 For instance, think about how long magazines tend to sit around in Doctor’s offices.